 In addition, Clinton mentioned various proposals during her campaign to spur homeownership.
 Among them were efforts to provide assistance to those in underserved communities with down payments.
 For example, her plan would provide a federal government matching fund grant of up to $10,000 in savings designed for those households earning less than the median income.
 That money would be set aside specifically for the purpose of a down payment to purchase a home.
 Such a policy could encourage some of the nation’s prospective homeowners to save more money, yet it remains to be seen what sort of stimulus that program will have for housing.
 Some economists contend that what’s missing in the discussion about down payments is the obvious “elephant in the room” – borrowers still need to have an average to above-average credit score to qualify for financing.
 Many of the households for which the policies are intended will fall short of the required credit scores.

-Also of Interest - Save Money in the Boston North Shore Economy
+Also of Interest - Boston North Shore Economic Update: The Cost of Housing

 As far as Trump’s policies, his immigration reform stance may still have legs as it reaches Congress for additional discussion during 2017.
 If efforts are successful to either stem the numbers of immigrants coming to this country or to better enforce the immigration laws currently in place, housing could be affected.